ubco-mds-2020-labs/w2020-data599-capstone-projects-statistics-canada-transit/weekly/weekly-updates/README.md

 - Developed functions to re-add NA values in the long score and isochrone frames.
 That way NA blocks can also be visualized (Luka)
 - Created time windows for weekdays and weekends as well as hourly change of average travel time for the nearest amenity (Rain)
 - Merged geometry data with DB data with time windows and developed Kepler.gl maps filtering by type of amensities (Rain)
-- Generated isochrone data from the travel time matrix (Yuxuan)
+- Generated isochrone data from the travel time matrix (Yuxuan) - 8 hours
 - Cleaned repository of all unused data/files and moved to archive (Luka)
 - Code merge: combined scripts for manipulating the travel time matrix (cleaning, scoring, etc.) and the scripts for visualization and output to have 1 main script for creating the HTML map renders.
-(Luka, Yuxuan)
+(Luka, Yuxuan) - 15 hours
-- Prepared presentation slides (All)
+- Prepared presentation slides (All) - 3 hours
 - Updated the scoring function (Rain, Luka)
-- Added the isochrone map on dashboard (Yuxuan)
+- Added the isochrone map on dashboard (Yuxuan) - 5 hours

 ### Week 4 (May 24 - May 28)
 - Created an outline for the final report (All)